-- Add the roasted strawberries and 1/4 cup of maple syrup to a food processor or blender, and pulse a few times to combine.
+- Add the roasted strawberries and 1/4 cup of maple syrup to a food processor or blender, and pulse or blend a few times to combine.
 The mixture should still be a bit chunky, with small bites of fruit throughout.

-- In a separate bowl or measuring cup, whisk together the coconut milk (or dairy of choice) and the remaining 1/4 cup maple syrup, adding more or less sweetener as needed, to taste.
+- In a separate medium mixing bowl or measuring cup, whisk together the coconut milk (or dairy of choice) and the remaining 1/4 cup maple syrup, adding more or less sweetener as needed, to taste.
 Remember that the sweetness will mellow once frozen.
 Stir in the vanilla and salt.

 - For blended popsicles: Add the cream mixture to the food processor/blender and pulse until just combined.
 Divide between 10 popsicle molds and freeze until set, about 4 hours.
 After 30 minutes, place a popsicle stick in each pop, and continue freezing.

-- For layered/swirled popsicles: Spoon a tablespoon or two of the strawberry mixture into the bottom of each popsicle mold.
-Top with a bit of the cream, and continue layering until all the molds are evenly filled.
+- For layered/swirled popsicles: Spoon a tablespoon or two of the strawberry puree into the bottom of each popsicle mold.
+Top with a bit of the coconut cream, and continue layering until all the molds are evenly filled.
 Freeze until set, about 4 hours.
 After 30 minutes, place a popsicle stick in each pop, and continue freezing.